username121546434/pit-mopper/README.md

 I have recreated the game "Mineseweeper" in python.

+Project Structure:
+./code - Actual source code for Minesweeper
+./images - Images used for documentation ./server-testing - testing for multiplayer

 ## Keyboard Shorcuts

 1. Ctrl + I - Shows the Version of Minesweeper